microbit-fast/microfast/README.md

 ```

 ## Compilation
 Simply call `make` to compile and flash the program to microbit.
+If you only want to compile the project, call `make noflash`.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.